Introduction of Indian Food Service Industry

 India has been subject to influxes of people throughout its history, some coming with arms to loot and conquer, others moving in to trade, or to settle down.
 The country was able to absorb the impact of these instructions because it was able to assimilate and tolerate foreign ideas and people.

-The outsiders who came in India during the course of its history include the Greeks under Alexander the Great, the Kushanas from central Asia, and finally the British and other Europeans.
+The outsiders who came to India during the course of its history include the Greeks under Alexander the Great, the Kushanas from central Asia, and finally the British and other Europeans.

 It was during the Mughal rule.
 In South India, people used to buy packed food such as lime rice, tamarind rice, and curd rice from food vendors.
 In the North, Bhojanalayas served local dishes, especially roti, sabzi, and salad.